 Stratasys Ltd. announced that it is now making AM even easier thanks to a new collaboration with nTopology, an innovator of next-generation design and engineering software.
-The two companies announced in an official release from Stratasys that they are providing a series of accessible, customizable Design for Additive Manufacturing workflows for their users, starting with the FDM Assembly Fixture Generator.
+The two companies announced in an official release from Stratasys that they are providing a series of accessible, customizable Design for Additive Manufacturing workflows for their users, starting with the FDM Assembly Fixture Generator which will enables users to easily created 3D-Printed Jigs And Fixtures for manufacturing.

 Stratasys FDM® printers have become remarkably powerful, supporting advanced materials like Nylon 12 Carbon Fiber and reaching the levels of accuracy and reliability required for use on commercial airplanes and even the International Space Station.
 But designing with existing engineering software tools still creates long lead times, slowing additive manufacturing’s march to pervasive adoption.